JaronLouise/CarbonLODI/README.md

 <h3 align="center">🔋 SIGNIFICANCE 🔋 </h3>

 <p align="justify">
-This program redound to benefit the society and the world itself given that it tracks one's carbon footprint and suggesting ways on how to minimize their carbon footprint.
-It may be a simple thing to do but if every global citizen can contribute to caring for the environment, one's micro effort will have a marco effect to the world around us.
+This program redounds to benefit society and the world itself, given that it tracks one's carbon footprint and suggests ways how to minimize their carbon footprint.
+It may be a simple thing to act upon, but if every global citizen can contribute to caring for the environment, one's micro effort will have a macro effect on the world around us.

+This program will benefit the following:

-__Students__.
-This program will aim students to change their basic habits in their daily lives (such as eating less meat) to help make an impact.
+🧑‍🎓 __Students.__ This program will aim for students to change their primary habits in their daily lives (such as eating less meat) to help make an impact.

-__Institution__.
-This program will help the institution to monitor, regulate, and control carbon footprint of each part of the institution.
+🏫 __Institution.__ This program will help the institution to monitor, regulate, and control the carbon footprint of each part of the institution.

-__Administration__.
-This program will help the administration to ensure emissions in a city or country do not exceed a designated carbon footprint limit.
+🏢 __Administration.__ This program will help the administration to ensure emissions in a city or country do not exceed a designated carbon footprint limit.

 </p>